-Employee with sick child (VAB)
+Employee with sick child (vab)

-- The child is sick or infected
+- The child is ill or a disease carrier

 - The child's ordinary caregiver is sick or infected.
-The regular carer is the person who usually takes care of the child when the employee is working, for example another parent, childminder or relative.
+The regular carer is the person who usually takes care of the child when the employee is working, for example another parent, a childminder or a relative.

 The employee must: